 Camping on the Way to Half Dome

-The first camping available is at the Little Yosemite Valley Campground.
-Camping is not permitted between Yosemite Valley and Little Yosemite Valley.
-If you would like to camp in a dispersed Wilderness setting, you must be at least two miles past the campground (at or beyond either Moraine Dome or the Half Dome/John Muir Trail junction).
+The first camping available is at the Little Yosemite Valley Campground: camping is not permitted between Yosemite Valley and Little Yosemite Valley.
+If you would like to camp in a dispersed wilderness setting, you must camp at or beyond the Half Dome/John Muir Trail junction or beyond Moraine Dome on the trail toward Merced Lake.
 Camping is not permitted on top of Half Dome or at Lost Lake.

-If you have a wilderness permit for Happy Isles to Little Yosemite Valley or Glacier Point to Little Yosemite Valley, you can camp in Little Yosemite Valley campground on the first night (and subsequent nights) of your hike.
-If you have a permit for another trailhead, you will probably have to camp elsewhere your first night, but you can stay in Little Yosemite Valley on subsequent nights.
+If you have a wilderness permit for Happy Isles to Little Yosemite Valley or Glacier Point to Little Yosemite Valley, you must camp in Little Yosemite Valley campground on the first night (and may camp there on subsequent nights) of your hike.
+If you have a permit for another trailhead, you will have to camp elsewhere your first night, but you can stay in Little Yosemite Valley on subsequent nights.
 If you have a permit for Happy Isles to Merced Lake or Glacier Point to Illilouette, you can not camp in the Little Yosemite Valley area on the first night of your hike.

 No other permit or reservation is required to camp at Little Yosemite Valley.